Shows how to test a formula at a given set of points.

 Setup

-The first line sets the limits of evaluation for any problem in the context to [-1,1]
+The first line sets the limits of evaluation for the variable

-Alternatively, the limits on the context can be set with
+Alternatively, the limits for all variables in the context can be set

 Statement